cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 - The `counterpartyPortIdentifier` identifies the module on the counterparty chain which owns the other end of the channel.
 - The `nextSequenceSend`, stored separately, tracks the sequence number for the next packet to be sent.
 - The `nextSequenceRecv`, stored separately, tracks the sequence number for the next packet to be received.
+- The `connectionHops` stores the list of connection identifiers, in order, along which packets sent on this channel will travel.
+At the moment this list must be of length 2.
 - The `nextTimeoutHeight` stores the timeout height for the next stage of the handshake, used only in channel opening and closing handshakes.

 Channel ends have a *state*: